 - Cocktails - when the kids go to bed whip yourself up a fancy cocktail (this Pear Collins sounds delicious!)

-- Refrigerate: Place in an airtight container and store overnight.
-If you wish to store longer you can add some lemon juice when cooking the pears.
+- Refrigerate: Allow the puree to cool, place in an airtight container/s and refrigerate.
+For longer storage, add lemon juice when cooking the pears.

-- Freeze: Spoon the puree into ice-cube trays and freeze until solid.
-Once fully frozen, quickly pop them all out and place into a freezer bag or airtight container and return to the freezer.
+- Freeze: Allow the puree to cool, pour it into silicone ice cube trays, cover and freeze until solid (around 4 hours +).
+Once fully frozen, transfer them to a freezer bag or airtight container and return to the freezer.
+Store for up to 3 months.

 No, if your pears are really ripe they should be able to blend without cooking.